 11. Kildonan Beach

 Now, I might be in the minority here, but Kildonan beach for me will always be the best beach on Arran.
 I find it ridiculously romantic.
 The rock face is so rough and worn down by time, and you have to climb down through them to reach the beach (unless you walk the long way round…).
 You can see across to Pladda, a teardrop shaped island with a little lighthouse.
 If you’re lucky, you’ll find the ‘hole’ in the rock wall, which you can climb up to and sit in.
 It’s built for two.

 12. Kayaking Adventure

 Provided the waters aren’t choppy, it is an absolute dream to get in a kayak and explore the Arran coastline.
-I’ve personally done this with Arran Adventure, but it looks like there is now another option with Arran Outdoors, so I guess it’s really about where you want to go, the price and what level you’re at.
+I’ve personally done this with Arran Adventure, but it looks like they no longer rent kayaks and that there is now another option with Otters Tail.

 13. Taking a Digital Detox in a Yurt